 Bad faith: Complaints where there is clear evidence that it was made for an improper purpose or with a hidden motive.
 For example, a complaint made with the intention of deceiving the OIPRD or police services.

 Better dealt with under another act/law: Complaints that are better dealt with by another authority.
 For example, a complaint that takes issue with the speed a person was travelling when they received a traffic ticket.

 Frivolous: A complaint is frivolous when it does not reveal any allegation of misconduct or breach of the Code of Conduct, or is trivial, lacks substance or an air of reality.

 No jurisdiction under section 58: The complaint is not about policy, service or conduct; the police officer the complaint is about does not fall under the jurisdiction of the OIPRD; or the complainant is excluded from filing a complaint.

-Over six months: Under section 60(2) and (3) of the PSA, the Director may decide not to deal with a complaint if it is filed more than six months after the occurrence of the incident cited in the complaint or when the incident was discovered by the complainant.
-The “six months” is not a limitation period.
+Over six months: Under section 60(2) and (3) of the PSA, the Director may decide not to deal with a complaint if it is made more than six months from the date of the incident cited in the complaint or when the incident was discovered by the complainant.
+The “six months” is not a time limit.
 In determining whether to deal with a complaint older than six months, the Director may exercise his discretion and must consider the following criteria outlined in the act:

 If a complaint is received after six months, the OIPRD may ask the complainant to provide reasons for the delay in filing.
 The Director will also consider when the complainant first learned of the alleged misconduct.
 All circumstances, including the reason for delay and the severity of the complaint, are considered.